triradial/Freon4dsl/developer-documentation/author-changes-core-meta-core-svelte-diffs.md

 ## `packages/meta/src/parsergen/parserTemplates/grammarModel/GrammarModel.ts`

+We kept the new regex under the assumption that Freon fixed the issue with spaces in IDs

 **Parser grammar fix — allow spaces in identifiers.** Adds a space character to the allowed character set in backtick-delimited identifiers.
 This means identifiers like `` `My Identifier` `` are now valid in the DSL.

 ### Change — Space added to identifier character class